Mastoid part of the temporal bone

 The mastoid part of the temporal bone is the posterior (back) part of the temporal bone, one of the bones of the skull.
 Its rough surface gives attachment to various muscles (via tendons) and it has openings for blood vessels.
 From its borders, the mastoid part articulates with two other bones.

+In other mammals, the mastoid region forms a part of the petrosal bone, itself a fusion of the prootic, opisthotic, and possibly epiotic.

 Etymology

 The word "mastoid" is derived from the Greek word for "breast", a reference to the shape of this bone.